Moebits/pixiv.ts/readme.md

   await pixiv.util.downloadZip("https://www.pixiv.net/en/artworks/77359698", "./ugoira")

   /*A ton of png/jpg files are not that useful... which is why you can also convert and download a ugoira as a gif!
 This uses downloadZip() and encodeGif() internally.
-The third parameter allows you to constrain the gif to a certain number of frames, as the file size can become quite large.*/ await pixiv.util.downloadUgoira("https://www.pixiv.net/en/artworks/68064543", "./ugoira", 100) }
+The third parameter has some options for speed and whether or not it's played in reverse.*/ await pixiv.util.downloadUgoira("https://www.pixiv.net/en/artworks/68064543", "./ugoira", {speed: 1.0, reverse: false}) }
 ```